Dot gov

 • The prevention or treatment of other health conditions.

-Clients will be asked about their health insurance to make sure that ADAP is the payer of last resort for services that can be paid by health insurance.
+You will be asked about your health insurance to make sure that ADAP is the payer of last resort for services that can be paid for by health insurance.

 You can apply: